Information is not investment advice

 A lot is an order of a certain number of units.
 Historically, spot Forex trading was only available in specific amounts of base currency called lots.
 A standard size of a lot equals to 100,000 units of a base currency.
 Later on, when Forex market opened for traders with smaller capital, a mini and even a micro lot became available.

-Calculating 1 pip value for different currency pairs
+Calculating 1 point value for different currency pairs

 You may see that the smallest lot is a micro lot (1,000 units of a base currency, it is often referred to as 1K).
 You can trade 1 000, 2 000, 3 000 or 124 000 units so long as it can be multiplied by 1K.
 Each 1K is referred to as a lot.

 You should remember that the US Dollar is a quote currency in many pairs (EUR/USD, GBP/USD etc.).
-It means that the exchange rate of the quote currency to USD equals to 1.
+It means that the exchange rate of the quote currency to USD equals to 1 for an account funded with USD.

-- For such pairs one pip will always cost $10 when we trade a
+- For such pairs one point will always cost $1 when we trade a

-- For the pairs where the US Dollar is a base currency (USD/CHF, USD/CAD), pip value depends on the exchange rate:
+- For the pairs where the US Dollar is a base currency (USD/CHF, USD/CAD), point value depends on the exchange rate:

 - For the pairs that include the Japanese yen the pip value is calculated as follows: